rsmith-nl/deploy/README.rst

 .. code-block:: console

-    # make install
+    # make uninstall

 Deploy has *not* been tested on ms-windows.